interlock-network/UA-NFT-DEMO-APP/README.md

 ### (3)

-Now clone this demo repo to your computer and navigate to it.
+Now clone this demo repo to your computer and navigate to to the `CLIdemo` directory within.

 ```
 git clone https://github.com/interlock-network/UA-NFT-DEMO-APP;
-cd UA-NFT-DEMO-APP
+cd CLIdemo/UA-NFT-DEMO-APP
 ```

 ## Run the demo.